KEXP-FM: Programming during and after the COVID-19 lockdown (2020–present)

-In July 2020, KEXP revamped its lineup and its programming as part of what it called "an initial public step in advancing KEXP's commitment to becoming an anti-racist organization" and increasing the diversity of the music and its staff.
-Several DJs were promoted to new executive positions, and two shows hosted by Black DJs were added to a daytime lineup that was once dominated by Richards, Cheryl Waters, and Kevin Cole.
-The station also broadened its music mix; per a 2019 analysis by Tableau Software, 24 of the top 25 artists played on the station in 2019 were predominantly White.
+Under the backdrop of the George Floyd protests in Seattle in July 2020, KEXP revamped its lineup and its programming as part an initiative to increasing the diversity of the music and its staff.
+Several DJs were promoted to new executive positions, and two shows hosted by Black DJs were added to daytime slots that had been held solely by Richards, Cheryl Waters, and Kevin Cole.
+After a 2019 analysis by Tableau Software found that 24 of the top 25 artists played on the station in 2019 were predominantly White, the station broadened its mix of music.

 Tom Mara, who was executive director of KCMU and KEXP for 31 years and who had volunteered for the station in the late 1980s as a UW student, announced his retirement as of June 30, 2022.
-Under Mara, the station had grown to $12.5 million in annual revenue by 2020.
+Under Mara, the station had grown to $12.5 million in annual revenue by 2020; its average rating in Seattle had more than tripled from 1.1 to 3.7 between 2019 and 2022.
 The station opted to promote its chief operating officer, Ethan Raup, to CEO.
+Mara later announced that he would become the executive director of the Seattle International Film Festival instead of retiring altogether.